 - for goods dispatched on occasion of an auction the auction price

-Retention agreed between the insurer of the sender and the sender leads to the applicability of this clause 9.2 only if this is agreed between GLS and the sender.
+Retention agreed between the insurer of the sender and the sender leads to the applicabilty of this clause 10.2 if this has been agreed between GLS and the sender.

-If GLS or GLS IT Services GmbH (“GLS IT”) have granted the sender the right to use shipping-software for the time of the cooperation and if such software has been installed as the case may be GLS and GLS IT shall be liable only for damages caused intently or grossly negligent.
-This does not apply for infringement of life, body or health or the violation of fundamental contractual obligations.
-Should GLS or GLS IT violate fundamental contractual obligations slightly negligent, the liability of GLS or GLS IT shall be limited to the foreseeable damage.
+10.5 If GLS or GLS IT Services GmbH (“GLS IT”) have granted the sender the right to use shipping-software for the time of the cooperation and if such software has been installed as the case may be GLS and GLS IT shall in case of negligently caused damage to property and financial loss only be liable in the event of a breach of a material contractual obligation, but the amount of liability shall be limited to the damage foreseeable and typical for the agreement at the time of its conclusion; material contractual obligations are those whose performance characterises the agreement and on which the sender may rely.
 GLS or GLS IT shall not be liable for the loss of the sender’s data and its recovery if such loss would have been avoidable had the sender observed appropriate backup procedures.

 11. Exclusion of Further Claims of the Sender